HIGHER EDUCATION (110 ILCS 27/) Dual Credit Quality Act.

 (a) The Illinois Community College Board shall be responsible for oversight and review of dual credit programs offered jointly by public community colleges and high schools.
 The Illinois Community College Board shall implement a review process and criteria for evaluating dual credit program quality based upon the standards enumerated in Section 20 of this Act.

-(b) The Board of Higher Education shall be responsible for oversight and review of dual credit programs offered jointly by high schools and institutions, except for public community colleges as provided in subsection (a) of this Section.
+(b) The Board of Higher Education shall be responsible for oversight and review of dual credit programs offered jointly by high schools and postsecondary institutions, except for public community colleges as provided in subsection (a) of this Section.
 The Board of Higher Education shall develop and implement a review process based on the standards enumerated in Section 20 of this Act.

-(c) Each institution shall report annually to the appropriate agency, the Illinois Community College Board or the Board of Higher Education.
+(c) Each postsecondary institution shall report annually to the appropriate agency, the Illinois Community College Board or the Board of Higher Education.
 The reports shall include, but not be limited to, the following data:

 (1) Number and description of dual credit courses.